 The activity, which must be approved by the Graduate Committee, will usually take the form of one of the following three options:

 - The preparation and submission of a publication-worthy translation (which can be of any length, and can be a translation involving two languages that are not English) or of an essay about some issue involving translation, to an appropriate publishing venue: the text to be submitted to the Graduate Committee; or

 - Assisting a faculty member, either in supervising a Track 3 undergraduate honors thesis, or some other undergraduate capstone project or course involving translation, or collaborating with a faculty member in an area of research involving issues of translation: a short personal statement summarizing the activity to be submitted to the Graduate Committee; or

 - A minimum of 40 hours of community service involving translation practices (e.g., assisting a social service, publishing house, or educational organization): a short personal statement summarizing the activity to be submitted to the Graduate Committee.

 Presentation of Research and Account of the Praxis-Oriented Activity

-A version or account of the praxis-oriented activity, not to exceed 25 pages, to be submitted to the Graduate Committee for precirculation to the graduate students and faculty of the Department of Comparative Literature in advance of a meeting, which may involve a meeting of the Graduate Colloquium lunchtime series in Comparative Literature, at which the candidate will offer a brief verbal account of the activity, commenting for 15 minutes and then responding to questions and engaging in discussion.
+A 7-10 page version or account of the praxis-oriented activity to be submitted to the Graduate Committee for pre-circulation to the graduate students and faculty of the Department of Comparative Literature in advance of a meeting, which may involve a meeting of the Graduate Colloquium lunchtime series in Comparative Literature, at which the candidate will offer a brief verbal account of the activity, commenting for 15 minutes and then responding to questions and engaging in discussion.